 - Peer support

 (SEN Healthcheck – Provision Map)

 As a school, we believe it is important that every child has the opportunity to have resources which improve their learning.
-Therefore, with the support of Virtual School Sensory Support and Access Through Technology several children are provided with laptops to support their learning.
-These are secured safely every evening.
+Therefore, with the support of Virtual School Sensory Support and Access Through Technology children may be provided with additional technology to support their learning.

 Every learner, which we identifying as having SEN, is entitled to a form of provision that is ‘additional to or different from’ a differentiated curriculum.
 The type of support that provision provides is dependent upon the learners’ needs and what has been identified as needed to overcome their barrier to learning.
 This need is identified through our assessment toolkit.
 This provision is detailed and outlined on a provision map which is created annually describing the interventions and supported needed for all children anonymously with SEN.